Human genetic enhancement: Behavior

-In recent years, it was possible to modify ethanol intake in animal models.
-Specifically, this was done by targeting the expression of the aldehyde dehydrogenase gene (ALDH2), lead to a significantly altered alcohol-drinking behaviour.
-Reduction of p11, a serotonin receptor binding protein, in the nucleus accumbens led to depression-like behaviour in rodents, while restoration of the p11 gene expression in this anatomical area reversed this behaviour.

-Recently, it was also shown that the gene transfer of CBP (CREB (c-AMP response element binding protein) binding protein) improves cognitive deficits in an animal model of Alzheimer's dementia via increasing the expression of BDNF (brain-derived neurotrophic factor).
-The same authors were also able to show in this study that accumulation of amyloid-β (Aβ) interfered with CREB activity which is physiologically involved in memory formation.
+Experimental animal models have demonstrated that it is possible to alter central nervous system gene expression, thereby modifying behavior.
+By targeting the expression of the aldehyde dehydrogenase gene (ALDH2), researchers have significantly altered alcohol-drinking behavior in rodents.
+Reduction of p11, a serotonin receptor binding protein, led to depression-like behavior in rodents, while restoration of the p11 gene expression reversed this behavior.
+Other studies have shown that the gene transfer of CBP improves cognitive deficits in an animal model of Alzheimer's dementia via increasing the expression of brain-derived neurotrophic factor.